Quantum Machine Learning for $b$-jet charge identification: Introduction

 \section{Introduction}

 Machine Learning (ML) methods are widely used in experimental particle physics \cite{ref:hepml} data manipulation.
 One of the most successful applications is the classification of hadronic jets at the Large Hadron Collider (LHC) experiments \cite{ref:jetml}.
 Jets are streams of particles produced via fragmentation and hadronization of quarks and gluons that emerge from particle collisions, \emph{e.g.} proton-proton collisions at LHC.
 They are complex objects formed by many detectable particles, and it is possible to identify their properties by exploiting particle content and correlations, commonly referred to as jet substructure.
 Typical jet classification problems are the identification of the heavy-flavour hadron produced in the jet hadronization (\emph{e.g.} $b$ hadron vs $c$ hadron) or the identification of the charge of the heavy-flavour quark that constitutes this hadron (\emph{e.g.} $b$ vs $\bar{b}$).
-State-of-the-art ML methods, such as Deep Neural Networks (DNN) \cite{ref:jetdnn}, Graph Neural Networks \cite{ref:gnn}, Tensor Networks \cite{ref:ttnhep} and Particle Clouds \cite{ref:pcloud}, have been applied to jets data collected by the LHC experiments, with a clear improvement of the classification performance with respect to classical non-ML methods.
+State-of-the-art ML methods, such as Deep Neural Networks (DNN) \cite{ref:jetdnn}, Convolutional Neural Networks (CNNs)~\cite{ref:CNN}, Recurrent Neural Networks (RNNs)~\cite{ref:RNN}, Tensor Networks \cite{ref:ttnhep} and Graph Neural Networks \cite{ref:gnn,ref:pcloud}, have been applied to jets data collected by the LHC experiments, with a clear improvement of the classification performance with respect to classical non-ML methods~\cite{ref:deepjet,ref:atlasbtag,ref:atlasbcharge}.